Bay Area Rapid Transit: Lines

-The routes run on track segments ("lines"), which are internally but not commonly known by letters.
+The routes run on track segments ("lines"), which are internally, but not commonly, known by letters.

 Automation

 BART was one of the first U.S. rail transit systems of any size to be substantially automated.
 Routing and dispatching of trains, and adjustments for schedule recovery are controlled by a combination of computer and human supervision at BART's Operations Control Center (OCC) and headquarters at the Kaiser Center in Downtown Oakland.
 Station-to-station train movement, including speed control and maintenance of separation between successive trains, is entirely automatic under normal operation, the operator's routine responsibilities being issuing announcements, closing the doors after station stops, and monitoring the track ahead for hazards.
 In unusual circumstances the operator controls the train manually at reduced speed.

 Parking

 Many BART stations offer parking; however, underpricing causes station parking lots to overflow in the morning.
 Pervasive congestion and underpricing forces some to drive to distant stations in search of parking.
 BART operates Parking Lots at 36 stations and offers parking passes for designated spots at many stations.

-BART hosts car sharing locations at many stations, a program introduced by City CarShare.
-Riders can transfer from BART and complete their journeys by car.
 BART offers long-term airport parking through a third-party vendor at most East Bay stations.
 Travelers must make an online reservation in advance and pay the daily fee of $5 before they can leave their cars at the BART parking lot.

 Parking at stations in Santa Clara County (Milpitas and Berryessa/North San José) is managed by Santa Clara Valley Transportation Authority rather than BART.